 Do I need to tell you if I’m going on holiday?

 Yes.
 For holidays of four weeks or less, please inform your Support Service Provider or your Tenancy Officer in advance.
 Please notify us 14 days before you leave and include the contact details of a friend or relative who can be called in an emergency.

-If you intend being away from your property for longer, you will need to speak to your Tenancy Officer immediately, as this will impact your accommodation with Wesley Community Housing.
+If you intend being away from your property for longer, you will need to speak to your Tenancy Officer immediately as this will impact your housing with Wesley Community Housing.

 How do I setup gas and electricity accounts?

 Power bills can be very expensive and some companies charge a fee if you move or end your contract early, so choose carefully when setting up gas and electricity accounts for your property.

 - Origin Energy: 13 24 61 (For an interpreter, call 1300 137 427)